aws/amazon-freertos/libraries/logging/README.md

 **Note**: Users can provide their own implementations of the logging interface to enable logging, if they choose to not use this implementation.

+To enable logging using the sample implementation for a FreeRTOS library and/or demo,
+* The logging level can be configured with the [`LIBRARY_LOG_LEVEL`](#setting-the-verbosity-level) configuration.
+Additionally, if using the ISO C99 (with GNU extension) implementation, the [`LIBRARY_LOG_NAME`](#setting-the-library-text-name) macro can also be defined to configure the library name.
+* The [`logging_stack.h`](./include/logging_stack.h) file must be included _after_ the above macro configurations in the FreeRTOS library-specific config file (like `core_mqtt_config.h` for coreMQTT library).

 ### Logging Task
 Logging messages from multiple tasks are serialized with a FreeRTOS queue that is serviced by a daemon logging task.
 The daemon task reads log message strings from the queue and forwards them to the vendor-specific function through the `configPRINT` macro.

 Each of the implementations (C90 and C99 with GNU extension) route the logging interface macros to a logging function (defined in [`iot_logging_task.h`](./include/iot_logging_task.h)) that pushes the message to the FreeRTOS queue, thereby serializing messages logged through the logging interfaces.

 ### Setting the Verbosity Level
 To configure the verbosity level of log messages from a FreeRTOS library, define the `LIBRARY_LOG_LEVEL` macro to one of the following values in the library-specific configuration file (like `core_mqtt_config.h` for the coreMQTT library).
-Valid values for LIBRARY_LOG_LEVEL are:
+Valid values for `LIBRARY_LOG_LEVEL` are:

 `LOG_NONE (turns logging off)`
 `LOG_ERROR`